Frankasaurus/My-Obsidian-Vault/Dungeons & Dragons 5e/Campaigns/Current/StracciaD&D 2/Characters/Roderick.md

 The old visage now stood proudly, hovering slightly, no longer the frail and friendly face.
 A fiend had replaced this person, and a dark shadow of a face now took hold over his appearance.
 Not a request, but a command spoke, to do as he told him, for Roderick was now in this man's clutches.
 Not a moment after, Roderick panicked and fled.

-Roderick travelled for days on end, eventually reaching the port city of [[Kenoa]], and boarding a ship to [[Telack]] chasing a story of [[Lady Vethrines|someone]] on the archipelago who might be able to help a man like Roderick get rid of his inner demons.
+Roderick travelled for days on end, eventually reaching the port city of Kenoa, and boarding a ship to Telack chasing a story of [[Lady Vethrines|someone]] on the archipelago who might be able to help a man like Roderick get rid of his inner demons.
 ## Adventures
 > TODO